 Despite its importance, the Allais paradox does not have a natural place in our empirical toolkit.
-It is not a measurement breakthrough in collecting new kinds of data on risky choice.
-It is not an econometric breakthrough such as novel test statistic for whether expected utility theory is misspecified.3 Rather it is a pair of menus, whose brilliance lay in its precise construction to highlight where expected utility theory might fail and thereby to reveal how we might improve it.
-The Allais paradox is a specific instance of what we will call an "anomaly" in this paper.
+It is not a measurement breakthrough in collecting new kinds of data on risky choice, nor is it an econometric breakthrough such as novel test statistic for whether expected utility theory is misspecified.2 Rather it is a pair of menus, whose brilliance lay in its precise construction to highlight where expected utility theory might fail and thereby to reveal how we might improve it.
+The Allais paradox is a specific instance of what we call an "anomaly" in this paper.